bombasticSlacks/Aspirant/Game/Academic.md

 If you successfully use a [Trauma Kit](Example-Gear#Trauma%20Kit) on someone, their [Injury Penalty](Injury#Injury%20Penalty) goes away.
 You can also make a medical test to treat ongoing negatives that were caused by someone else's medical work.

 #### Multitasker
-Once per downtime, you can opt to take a second combat action after your first or expedite / multitask two narrative actions.
+Once per [Downtime](Telling-The-Story#Downtime), you can opt to take a second combat action after your first or expedite / multitask two narrative actions.